 - 1. Show details of all conduit penetration details on the drawings for all fire rated walls to meet UL and the North Carolina Building Code requirements. - 2.
-Electrical Equipment Rooms: Provide an enlarge scale (1/4-inch = 1 foot) plan for each equipment room.
+Electrical Equipment Rooms: - a) Provide an enlarge scale (1/4-inch = 1 foot) plan for each equipment room. - b) Provide a 24"x36" as-built Electrical Riser Diagram for the main Electrical room.